-- Select 2-4 challenges your school will adopt as your priorities for your school plan by clicking on the Check for Priority box next. - 2.
+- 1. Copy and paste the challenges highlighted in the previous section into the first column under challenges. - 2.
+Select 2-4 challenges your school will adopt as your priorities for your school plan by typing Y in the column on the right. - 3.
 For each prioritized challenge, conduct a root cause analysis to identify the primary reason your school is experiencing the challenge.
-Type the hypothesized root cause in the text box under Discussion Points. - Review the strengths your school marked for consideration in the school plans.
-In the space provided, identify how these strengths can be leveraged in your efforts to improve the prioritized challenges. - 4.
+Type the hypothesized root cause in the text box under Discussion Points. - 4.
+Copy and paste the strengths highlighted in the previous section into the first column under strengths.
+Review the strengths your school marked for consideration in the school plans.
+In the space provided, identify how these strengths can be leveraged in your efforts to improve the prioritized challenges. - 5.
 For each prioritized challenge, write a priority statement to restate the primary root cause as an actionable statement.
 Your priority statements should answer the questions in the gray box to the right.